-Minnesota’s MRCCA program guides land development through local government plans and zoning regulations to protect the corridor’s natural, cultural and scenic resources.
+Minnesota’s Mississippi River Corridor Critical Area Program (MRCCA) program guides land development through local government plans and zoning regulations to protect the corridor’s natural, cultural and scenic resources.
 Starting in January 2020 and going through approximately December 2022, all local governments will be updating their MRCCA zoning regulations to be consistent with the MRCCA rules adopted in 2017.
 The MRCCA rules establish new districts and standards.
-Until a local government updates their MRCCA regulations to incorporate the new districts and standards (described on this page), their old districts and standards apply.
-The following Table shows the status for each community:
+Until a local government updates its MRCCA regulations to incorporate the new districts and standards (described on this page), the old districts and standards apply.
+The following table shows the status for each community:

 Property owners should contact their local city or township zoning staff with questions about relevant standards and permit requirements that apply to their property.
 The DNR’s role is to ensure that local government MRCCA zoning regulations comply with the rules and to provide technical assistance and oversight to local governments.